 It's hard to call this a recipe because it's so easy!
 Please keep in mind that there is really no 'wrong' way to assemble yogurt parfaits.
 Let your kids get creative!
 And, for specific instructions, scroll down for the recipe.

-Option 1 For same day eating, I layer the ingredients in the following order: yogurt, granola, fruit.
+Option 1 For same day eating, I layer the ingredients in the following order: Greek yogurt, granola, fruit (optional).

-Option 2 If you are making these ahead of time, try layering them the same as a Starbucks yogurt parfait: fruit first, then yogurt, and then top with granola.
-Store refrigerated in a sealed air-tight container for up to three days (up to one day if using pineapple or banana)
+Option 2 If you are making these ahead of time, try layering them the same as a Starbucks yogurt parfait: fruit first (optional), then yogurt, and then top with granola.
+Store refrigerated in a sealed air-tight container for up to three days (up to one day if using pineapple or banana).

-- Keep in mind fruit that you know your kids will like when making yogurt parfaits.
+- Use fruit that you know your kids will like when making yogurt parfaits.

 - If there is a fruit that you aren't sure your kids will like, you can mix it in with a fruit that you know they like.
-This strategy may improve their acceptance!
+This will help improve their acceptance.

 - The only fruits that I really try to avoid are melons, but it's only because of their water content.
 If your kids insist on topping their parfaits with melon, I'd say give it a try!